httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Confusing guidance on algorithm and key identification {#issue-alg-keyid}

-The current draft encourages determining the Algorithm metadata property from the `keyId` field, both in the guidance for the use of `algorithm` and `keyId`, and the definition for the `hs2019` algorithm and deprecation of the other algorithms in the registry.
+The current draft encourages determining the Algorithm metadata property from the `keyid` field, both in the guidance for the use of `algorithm` and `keyid`, and the definition for the `hs2019` algorithm and deprecation of the other algorithms in the registry.
 The current state arose from concern that a malicious party could change the value of the `algorithm` parameter, potentially tricking the verifier into accepting a signature that would not have been verified under the actual parameter.

-Punting algorithm identification into `keyId` hurts interoperability, since we aren't defining the syntax or semantics of `keyId`.
-It actually goes against that claim, as we are dictating that the signing algorithm must be specified by `keyId` or derivable from it.
+Punting algorithm identification into `keyid` hurts interoperability, since we aren't defining the syntax or semantics of `keyid`.
+It actually goes against that claim, as we are dictating that the signing algorithm must be specified by `keyid` or derivable from it.
 It also renders the algorithm registry essentially useless.
 Instead of this approach, we can protect against manipulation of the Signature header field by adding support for (and possibly mandating) including Signature metadata within the Signature Input.

-### Lack of definition of keyId hurts interoperability
+### Lack of definition of keyid hurts interoperability

-The current text leaves the format and semantics of `keyId` completely up to the implementation.
+The current text leaves the format and semantics of `keyid` completely up to the implementation.
 This is primarily due to the fact that most implementers of Cavage have extensive investment in key distribution and management, and just need to plug an identifier into the header.
 We should support those cases, but we also need to provide guidance for the developer that doesn't have that and just wants to know how to identify a key.
 It may be enough to punt this to profiling specs, but this needs to be explored more.

 ### Algorithm Registry duplicates work of JWA